gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 Or run the Notebook file on Gradient

- - Clone this repository to your machine: `git clone https://github.com/gradient-ai/Classical-ML-Example`
+ - Clone this repository to your machine: `git clone https://github.com/gradient-ai/Gradient-Boosting-and-AutoML`
  - In the Gradient GUI, create a Notebook with the following settings:
    - Name = H2O Workflow (or any allowed name)
    - Select a runtime = TensorFlow 2.4.1 (the project doesn't use TensorFlow, but this container is suitable)
-   - Select a machine = P4000
+   - Select a machine = C5
    - Public/private = set to preferred option
    - Advanced options = leave as default
- - Upload the file Notebook/automl_in_h2o.ipynb from this repo to the Gradient Notebook, along with the income.csv data
+ - Upload the file `Notebook/automl_in_h2o.ipynb` from this repo to the Gradient Notebook, along with the `income.csv` data
  - Run the Notebook in the [usual way](https://docs.paperspace.com/gradient/explore-train-deploy/notebooks)

 Notebook creation can also be done on the command line if desired, via `gradient notebooks create`.